Commercial Whiskey Barrel Aging

 DRIED FRUIT

-The wood used in Spanish oak casks come primarily from Quercus Pyrenaica, a species native to the Iberian Peninsula, but can also come from Quercus Robur or Quercus Petraea.
+The wood producers use in Spanish oak casks come primarily from Quercus Pyrenaica, a species native to the Iberian Peninsula, but can also come from Quercus Robur or Quercus Petraea.
 These trees are known for their dense, tight-grained wood that are rich in tannins.
 People have long cherished Spanish oak for aging not only fine brandy, but also some of Spain's most celebrated wines from the Rioja region.

 Due to the geographical proximity to French oak, Spanish oak barrels have a similar profile, but they add in some smoky and vanilla nuances to the liquid aged in them.
 It also has more ellagitannins than American oak, but less than French oak, which helps make wine more astringent and stabilize its color.

 In the Rioja region of Spain, winemakers age almost all red wines in Spanish oak, particularly "Crianza" level wines.
-This includes wines from Acontia Wines and Lan 7 Metros
+This includes wines from Acontia Wines and Lan 7 Metros.

 Other than wine, people widely recognize Spanish brandy for its aging in Spanish oak casks, specifically Brandy de Jerez, which producers make in the Sherry Triangle region of Spain.
 Lepanto is one of the few that are actually distilled and aged there.